 In these homes you were able to walk inside and get a feel for the size of the property and its land.
 There were various towns folk around letting you know more about the families who originally lived in the homes and the types of lives they led and food that they ate.

-Overall we had a very enjoyable and informative day, we arrived shortly after opening and left just before closing.
+Overall we had a very enjoyable and informative day at Black Country Living Museum, we arrived shortly after opening and left just before closing.
 We enjoyed as much as we could possibly fit in during our visit and we are pleased we have our 12 month unlimited return tickets (included in the original admission price) so we can return again later in the year and enjoy our day again!

 Disclosure: We purchased our own tickets for Black Country Living Museum and was not asked to write about our visit.
 We just enjoyed it that much I wanted to share.